manash-dutta/live-weather-app/README.md

 This app makes API calls to https://openweathermap.org/ to fetch Live Weather data.

-To test the project you will need to add an api key to the variable apiKey.
+To test the project you will need to add an api key to the variable apiKey in the file WeatherApp.jsx.

 # React + Vite